Table of Contents

 Marketing or merchandising seeks to identify needs and satisfy them through products and services.
 Its objective is to develop strategies that bring these products and services closer to people, generating sales.
 In this sense, digital marketing encompasses all the actions focused on this purpose in the digital environment.

 On the other hand, branding goes beyond products and services.
-It supports marketing strategies, but its purpose is to create and manage brands that communicate organisations’ values and connect with people.
+It supports marketing strategies, but its purpose is to create and manage brands that communicate organizations’ values and connect with people.
 So it is much more than a logo and a slogan.

 Why is Digital Branding so Important?